 Stability is bigger than B12—it’s the whole gummy environment

-Gummies aren’t dry.
+Gummies aren't dry.
 They contain water, acids, sweeteners, flavors, colors, and sometimes coatings.
-Over time, that environment can shift, and those shifts can affect both the product experience and the stability of what’s inside it.
+Over time, that environment shifts, affecting both the product experience and the stability of what's inside.

 Water activity (aw) is the stability lever most brands overlook